hgiddens/xw.frontend/README.md

 The other thing is it'd be nice to have a reasonable playground to experiment with all the cool new FOTM stuff.

+## Model

+### Documents

+The server exposes a set of documents; a document is basically a crossword.
+See the classes in the `xw.frontend.server.documents` package.

 ## Development

 [SBT](https://www.scala-sbt.org) is used as the build tool.
 To quickly spin up